Academic year 2023/24

 [Note, whilst results from January 2020 to August 2021 are removed from calculation of performance measures, for the purposes of this statistical release they will be retained when calculating a student’s prior attainment to explain outcomes in performance measures, in the same way that outcomes nationally are broken down by sex, disadvantage, etc].

-The A level cohort has a high proportion of students with high prior attainment, at 36.6%, although the proportion of A level students with the lowest prior attainment (grade 0 to <4) has also increased.
-The technical certificate cohort has the highest proportion of students with low prior attainment (56.8% of the cohort) however this figure has been continuously falling since 2019/20, and is still lower than was seen before the impact of CAGs and TAGs on Key Stage 4 prior attainment.
+The proportion of students with high prior attainment within each level 3 cohort has fallen this year when compared to last year.
+The A level cohort has the highest proportion of students with high prior attainment, at 36.2%, although the proportion of A level students with the lowest prior attainment (grade 0 to <4) has increased.
+The technical certificate cohort has the highest proportion of students with low prior attainment (56.9% of the cohort) however this figure has been continuously falling since 2019/20, and is still lower than was seen before the impact of CAGs and TAGs on Key Stage 4 prior attainment.

 Attainment by exam cohort